MessageSquare0x

 The typical people analytics ROI model works like this: measure engagement, correlate it with retention or productivity, attach a dollar figure to the delta.
 Sounds clean.
 In practice, it breaks at every step.

 Measurement is shallow.
 A five-point Likert scale tells you someone rated their manager a 3.
 It does not tell you why, what changed, or what would move the needle.
 Qualitative signals — context, tone, specifics — are where actionable insight lives.
-Surveys were never designed to capture them.
+Static forms were never designed to capture them.

 Correlation is not causation.
 Engagement scores correlate with retention, yes.
 But so does compensation, commute time, and having a friend at work (Gallup, State of the Global Workplace 2024).
 Without understanding what drives engagement for specific populations, you are optimizing a proxy, not a lever.

 Timing is wrong.
-By the time an annual survey reveals a problem, the damage is done.
+By the time an annual listening cycle reveals a problem, the damage is done.
 Attrition has already spiked.
 The team is already disengaged.
-Real-time signals arrive months before a resignation — but only if you are listening continuously.
+Real-time signals arrive earlier — but only if you are listening continuously.

 The result: analytics teams spend months building models on data that was already stale when it was collected.